How can you find a cannabis job using HempStaff?

 Trimmer / Cultivation Site Worker

-Marijuana Trimming Jobs – this is where many of those looking for marijuana jobs will start out.
+Marijuana Trimming Jobs – this is where many of those looking for cannabis jobs will start out.
 Trimmers are responsible for manicuring and preparing of the medicine.
 They must be able to take raw material and prepare it for curing.
 This entails cutting the buds off the branches and getting the ready for the Master Grower to cure.
 Most people that go into the Cultivation side and expect to start here, even if they have attended marijuana classes by a cannabis career institute or cannabis training university.
-Next is your Marijuana Grower Job, known as a Cultivation Site Worker; they maintain the plants, ensuring the chemicals and lighting are monitored according to the cultivation site schedule.
+The next on the list of cannabis jobs is a Marijuana Site Worker or Cultivation Site Worker; they maintain the plants, ensuring the chemicals and lighting are monitored according to the cultivation site schedule.
 Also includes harvesting which entails cutting down, hanging, planting, pruning, feeding, etc. There may be part-time positions available as well as full-time.